NeverCease/uchu/README.md

 ![](./demo/asset/image/og.png)

-**uchū is the color scheme for internet lovers, by [NetOperator Wibby](https://webb.page).**

-uchū utilizes the OKLCH color space [for reasons](https://evilmartians.com/chronicles/oklch-in-css-why-quit-rgb-hsl).
+**uchū is the color scheme for internet lovers, by [NetOperator Wibby](https://webb.page).** uchū utilizes the OKLCH color space [for reasons](https://evilmartians.com/chronicles/oklch-in-css-why-quit-rgb-hsl).
 I've been using this color scheme for personal projects for about a year and have been quite pleased with it.

+No, I will not add other color spaces.